rollymaduk/react-native-collapsible-tab-header/README.md

 style for header component;

 #### Tab:
-Tab component to display tab content <br/>
+Tab component to display tab content <br/> _note this is a pure component and will update contents when hasScrollable changes to improve performance: it should generally work well_ **Props**
-**Props**
 1. **key(string)**: key same as key in routes
 2. **hasScrollable(boolean)-default(_true_)**:  set this to fault when the tab content is not a scrollable